I’m a big believer in DIY-ing things in your business. I do it all the time and I’m sure you do too.

 Trademark Registration Step 3: Review your application by the USPTO

-About three months after you submit your application, you’ll be given an attorney at the USPTO.
+Several months after you submit your application, you’ll be given an attorney at the USPTO.
 This attorney will review your application.

 At the end of his review, he will do one of two things: